dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T1814: Alliances based on enmity are complex and risky.
+### T1814: Consider long-term benefits and risks of forming alliances based on common enemies.

 |Support|
 |---|